 So going back to the example we mentioned in ‘an example of calculating customer lifetime value’, let’s say your CLTV is $179.64, and your customer acquisition cost is $30.
 This means your ratio is 6:1, which is very good and suggests you’re in a good position to scale your business.

-How to increase the customer lifetime value of your startup or MVP
+How to increase the customer lifetime value of your developed custom MVP app startup

 So you’ve gathered the stats and discovered the CLTV for your startup.
 The only issue is that it’s not as high as you would like.